Alfresco/docs-alfresco/content-services/latest/config/mtls.md

 ### Set HttpClient properties

-There is also a new type of configuration, for repository HttpClients that are used for communicating with the Transform Services.

 For the full list of available HttpClient properties and services that use them, see [repository documentation]({% link content-services/latest/config/repository.md %}#httpclientproperties).

 Mutual TLS is disabled by default, to turn it on you have to change the value of properties `httpclient.config.<service>.mTLSEnabled` to `true` for all services you intend to use with mTLS.

-Hostname verification can be disabled for responses verification with `httpclient.config.<service>.hostnameVerificationDisabled`, by setting it to `true`.
+Hostname verification can be disabled for responses with `httpclient.config.<service>.hostnameVerificationDisabled`, by setting it to `true`.
 Though be aware that disabling it poses a significant security risk.

 ### Configuration for Transform Service